Boynton Beach Family & Divorce Attorney

 A Specialist in Florida Divorce Matters

 The Law Office of Taryn G. Sinatra, P.A., is ready to advise you and assist you with all aspects of your Florida divorce, including resolving contested issues regarding parenting and timesharing, marital property division, alimony and child support, as well as post-divorce actions for modifications or enforcement of court orders.
-We work to craft marital settlement agreements in an amicable setting whenever possible, and we provide strong and effective advocacy in courtroom litigation when needed.
+We work to craft marital settlement agreements in an amicable setting whenever possible, and provide strong and effective advocacy in the courtroom for litigated matters when needed.
 From uncontested divorces and simplified dissolution to the most complex high-net-worth matters or high-conflict custody disputes, we have the skill and experience coupled with the compassion and dedication to meet your needs.

 The Experience You Need From a Lawyer You Can Relate to

 The legal system can be daunting and uncertain no matter where you are coming from.
 Marital and family law matters in particular can be not only legally complex but also highly delicate to deal with.
 We understand the stress and emotional strain you are under because we’ve been there ourselves.
-Now we are here for you with guidance and support to make sure you have the best information and can make the best decisions based on the facts, the law, and the best interests of you and your children now and into the future.
+We are here for you with guidance and support to make sure you have the best information and can make the best decisions based on the facts, the law, and the best interests of you and your children now and into the future.

 Resolution Wherever Possible, Litigation Whenever Necessary